igrowbeards/poro-coding-example/README.md

 from the root directory.

+## Assumptions
+  * Enforcing uniqueness of task id's is out of scope of this exercise

+## Wrapping Up

-I can be contacted at justin@igrowbeards.com or by phone at 903-920-9514.
+Thanks again for your time, I can be contacted at justin@igrowbeards.com or by phone at 903-920-9514.
 I hope to hear from you soon.

-Thanks again for your time :)